 Beverley joined CISL in February 2011 to work within the Executive Programmes Team.
 Beverley leads in the development and delivery of a number of customised programmes, with recent clients including Business in the Community Northern Ireland, EDF Energy, Jaguar Land Rover and Saint-Gobain.
 Beverley also works closely with the NHS Sustainable Development Unit in the development and delivery of the Leadership Programme for Sustainable Development in the Health and Care Sector, and previously worked with the UK Green Building Council on the Sustainability Leadership in the Built Environment Programme.
 Before joining CISL, Beverley spent ten years working in the public sector, in local, regional and then national government, most recently working for the Sustainable Development Commission with a particular focus on education and health policy.

-Leila is a Project Manager for the Executive Programmes team, specifically now working on customised programmes with clients.
-Since joining CISL she has worked across a wide portfolio of projects including a climate change training conference with Al Gore, events on behalf of The Prince of Wales’s Business & Sustainability Programme, and programmes for clients such as the World Bank and Asian Development Bank.
-Leila also has responsibility for various operational processes and training activities within the team.
-Leila has had a diverse career – she graduated in Medicine and prior to joining CISL worked as a medical doctor, both in the UK and overseas.
+Leila is responsible for the project management of a wide portfolio of events and projects for the Executive Programmes team, specifically now working on customised programmes with clients from across the globe, including many of the FTSE 100 companies, and for organisations such as the World Bank.
+Since joining CISL she has also worked across other high profile events including a climate change training conference with Al Gore, CISL’s accredited programmes and managed events on behalf of The Prince of Wales’s Business & Sustainability Programme, Leila has responsibility for reviewing operational processes and procedures, as well as various training activities within the team.
+Before this, Leila graduated in Medicine and prior to joining CISL, worked as a medical doctor in acute medical services in the UK, and for three years in New Zealand.

 Louise joined CISL in 2012 as Programme Manager within Executive Programmes.
 Louise has worked for over 12 years in corporate communications.
 Prior to joining CISL, she worked at Flag Communication, a leading corporate reporting and communications company, where she was a sustainability Account Director.
 Louise provided consultancy and led reports and communications for a wide range of national and international clients.
 Previous to working in sustainability, Louise worked in investor relations with a UK and European client base.
 Louise is a graduate of the University of Oxford, where she read Modern Languages.